 Head Coach & General Manager

-In August of 2017, Gary Shuchuk was named the head coach and general manager of the Janesville Jets.
+In August of 2017, Gary Shuchuk became the third head coach and general manager in the Jets’ history.
 In this role, Shuchuk oversees all hockey operations.

 Shuchuk joined the Jets from two years as an assistant coach at Michigan Tech, where he helped the Huskies win the 2016 McNaughton Cup as WCHA regular season champions, and a 2017 Broadmoor Cup as WCHA playoff champions.
 Prior to his role at Michigan Tech, Shuchuk served five seasons as assistant coach for his alma mater Wisconsin.
 With the Badgers, Shuchuk won the 2013 Broadmoor Cup and the 2014 Big Ten playoffs.